Factbox: Airlines suspend China flights because of coronavirus outbreak

-(Reuters) - Airlines are suspending flights to China in the wake of the new coronavirus outbreak, which as of Friday had killed more than 200 people and infected nearly 10,000 people.
+(Reuters) - Airlines are suspending flights to China in the wake of the new coronavirus outbreak.

 Here is the latest on their plans (in alphabetical order):